-The property is donated or conveyed by an entity not related or affiliated with the member, project sponsor or project owner through ownership or control.
+The property is donated or conveyed by an entity not related or affiliated with the member, project sponsor or project owner through ownership or control unless donated by a Housing Authority, City or County.
 If the project has a long-term lease of 15 years or more, it has a nominal annual rent payment (no more than \$10 annually).
-The supporting documents provides either an executed Lease Agreement and Memorandum of Lease that demonstrates the donation. Ī If the property is donated or conveyed at a discount to fair market value (at least 50%), an appraisal within six months prior to the closing or transfer date is provided.
+The supporting documents provides either an executed Lease Agreement and Memorandum of Lease that demonstrates the donation.
+If the property is donated or conveyed at a discount to fair market value (at least 50%), an appraisal within six months prior to the closing or transfer date is provided.
 If your project includes a ground lease, provide sample documents indicating how the AHP Deed Restriction and requirements will be recorded against the property's leasehold interest.